githubNicolasN/Java-Expense-Tracker/README.md

 and this one to run the project java --module-path "path/to/javafx-sdk/lib" --add-modules javafx.controls,javafx.fxml -cp bin Main

-Check the screenshots folder in order to see what the UI looks like.
+Check the UI Screenshots folder in order to see what the UI looks like.